Tuesday Debut – Presenting Claire Annette Noland!

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-Readers, if you have questions for Lindsey, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Heather, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)